ivadomed/ivadomed/docs/source/tutorials/one_class_segmentation_2d_unet.rst

 Semi-manual cord segmentation for all modalities and manual cerebrospinal fluid labels for T2w modality were created.
 More details `here <https://github.com/ivadomed/ivadomed/blob/master/dev/prepare_data/README.md>`_.

+In addition to the MRI data, this sample dataset also includes a trained model for spinal cord segmentation.

-To download the dataset (~450MB), run the following commands in your terminal:
+To download the dataset (~490MB), run the following commands in your terminal:

 .. code-block:: bash

    # Download data
    ivadomed_download_data -d data_example_spinegeneric

 Configuration file
 ------------------